hpssjellis/robocar/v1-0-0-robot-car/README.md

 <br><img src="../media/big-dc-motor-driver.png" width=300 /><br> Make sure the high car voltage is kept away from the 5 volt USB input for the Portenta.
 11. A tricky part of the car build is getting the main battery power to the big motor driver and deciding on if the main battery is going to power the portenta.
 We tried step-down 5V regulators etc, but the Portenta seemed very sensitive to power fluctuations when the car was running so I just powered the Portenta with a 5V USB battery pack attached to the top of the breadboard.
 Your big motor driver will need connectors for both the main battery and the motor.
 See price list [price-list.md](price-list.md)
 12. Test that the mechanical parts of the car are working by running this test code which puts together both the servo and big motor driver: [here ../media/a01-motor-testing.ino](../media/a01-motor-testing.ino).
 This allows you to check the motor slowest speed and best full turning angle.
 (Don't push the angles too far as the servo motor complains)
-13. Once everything is proven to work, upload the main code again, change a few of the variables such as PWM_MIN and maximum turning angles, and try out your car
+13. Once everything is proven to work, upload the main code again from [here dot551-robocar-v1](https://github.com/hpssjellis/portenta-pro-community-solutions/blob/main/examples/dot5-portenta-machine-learning/dot55-robocar/dot551-robocar-v1/dot551-robocar-v1.ino), (best to load it from hte Portenta Pro Community Solutions library as the included ```edge-impulse-advanced-v2.h``` will be automatically loaded) change a few of the variables such as PWM_MIN and maximum turning angles, and try-out your car.
-14. Start editing the code to make it work better
+14. Start editing the code to make it work better.
 15. Also edit the 3D Printing to add lights, etc.
 16. Share your code on social media and link to twitter @rocksetta